Kendall Coyne Schofield: Olympic Winter Games

-Coyne represented the U.S. at the Sochi 2014 Olympic Winter Games, where she won a silver medal, and at the PyeongChang 2018 Olympic Winter Games, where she won a gold medal.
+Coyne represented the U.S. at the Sochi 2014 Olympic Winter Games, where she won a silver medal, at the PyeongChang 2018 Olympic Winter Games, where she won a gold medal, and at the Beijing 2022 Olympic Winter Games, where she won a silver medal.
 In Sochi 2014, Team USA lost to Canada in the gold medal game.
 Coyne was the leading scorer for Team USA, with 6 points on 2 goals and 4 assists.
+In PyeongChang 2018 Team USA beat Canada in a sudden death shootout to claim gold.
+In Beijing 2022, Team USA lost 3-2 to Canada in the gold medal game.